D-I-Projects/Destor/README.md

 ## Minecraft's EULA

 With downloading our program you agree to Minecraft's EULA (https://www.minecraft.net/en-us/eula).
-In the program itself we will ask you again if your accepting Minecraft's EULA, without accepting theres no way to launch the server.jar file.
+In the program itself we will ask you again if your accepting Minecraft's EULA, without accepting theres no way to launch the server.jar file because its a software provided by Minecraft.

 ## License